 - Our most of the trek & climbing trips goes to the remote area of Himalayas; therefore for your safe travel, insurance is mandatory.
 You must have to obtain maximum coverage travel insurance which must cover emergency evacuation, medical treatment expenses and repatriation.
 And check either your policy covers up to the height that you are going to ascent?
 And climb with using the climbing gears, rope?
 Please have a look travel insurance

 - There are two ways to obtain Nepal entry visa, either you can apply at Nepal visa Consulate office in your town or nearest town to you, otherwise you obtain it on your arrival in Kathmandu Tribhuban Int’l airport.
 Regarding the visa fee, you need USD, Euro or AUD cash (preferably the right money) and a passport photo, a completed application form (available in the arrivals hall) and need to go to the counter labeled for visitors without a visa.
-An entry visa costs (currently) USD $100, which is valid for 90 day.
-For shorter trips, a 30-day visa currently costs $40 USD and 15 days visa fee is US$ 25 (your trip is exactly 15 days so get 15 days visa and pay less).
+An entry visa costs (currently) USD $125, which is valid for 90 day.
+For shorter trips, a 30-day visa currently costs $50 USD and 15 days visa fee is US$ 30 (if your trip is not more than 15 days so get 15 days visa and pay less).

 How can be safe from altitude sickness